teddjames/study-guide/README.md

 # Study Guide
-A full‑stack study‑guide & photo‑showcase app built with a Flask API (SQLite + SQLAlchemy) and a React frontend.
+A full‑stack study guide app built with a Flask API (SQLite + SQLAlchemy) and a React frontend.
-Users can sign up, log in, log out, browse works / study‑topics, filter by title, leave 1–5 ★ reflections, and suggest study tips or creative ideas.
+This app is designed for students to perform various tasks, including signing up, logging in, logging out, browsing works/study topics, filtering by title, leaving 1–5 star reflections, and suggesting study tips or creative ideas.

 ## Features
 User Authentication
 – Sign up with username & password
 – Log in and out